unrealwork/axibase-collector/jobs/aws.md

 ## Overview

-AWS job allows you to collect data from [Amazon Web Services CloudWatch](https://aws.amazon.com/cloudwatch/) service and store CloudWatch metrics in ATSD for long-term retention and alerting.
+AWS job allows you to collect data from [Amazon Web Services CloudWatch](https://aws.amazon.com/cloudwatch/) service and store it in Axibase Time Series Database for long-term retention, reporting and analytics.

+Refer to [AWS documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

 The AWS job includes multiple configurations to query metrics from different [regional endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
 The endpoints are queried sequentially within each job invocation.

+The job stores markers for each metric so that API requests are incremental and load only the most recent data.
+These markers allow the job to build optimized queries and to avoid data gaps in case of service outages.

+When AWS job is started for the first time, it will load all of the available historical data from the CloudWatch service, currently retained by CloudWatch for 2 weeks which is configurable.

+## AWS CloudWatch API Fees

+AWS applies [usage charges](https://aws.amazon.com/cloudwatch/pricing/) for CloudWatch API requests with free entitlement available on a monthly basis.

+An extra fee is charged for detailed monitoring as well as for custom metrics.
+The detailed monitoring provides 1-minute period granularity and a lower delay, typically 1 or 2 minutes whereas basic monitoring can have a delay between 5 and 10 minutes.

 ## Supported Namespaces